 They were both widows with no means of support.
 In Biblical times women were not independent beings.
-If they were not under the support and care of a male family member, then a life of poverty was inevitable.
-As appalling as this might seem to us in these times, it does give us a great illustration of dependence, as it concerns ourselves and God.
+A life of poverty was inevitable if they were not under the support and care of a male family member.
+As appalling as this might seem, it does give us a great illustration of dependence, as it concerns ourselves and God.
 As human beings, we are not independent creatures.
-When we are not under the care and support of the most powerful and provisionary God of the universe, our lives are spiritually destitute and poverty-stricken without Him.
+When we are not under the care and support of our powerful and provisionary God, our lives are spiritually destitute and poverty-stricken without Him.
 He is our willing strong, and able Kinsman-Redeemer, The Lord Jesus Christ.
 Without Him, we are without hope in this world.

 . . . you were without Christ, being aliens from the commonwealth of Israel and strangers (like Ruth the Moabitess) from the covenants of promise, having no hope and without God in the world.